graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Fields can be merged if their Modified Types match.

-Alternates are merged by Type and can be merged if their Modifiers match.
+Alternates are merged by Type and can be merged if their Collections match.

 ### Parameter